AtandiweNdamase/DataAnalytics-week1/README.md

 # DataAnalytics-week1
-Data analysis is the process of analysing raw data to pull out insights which are usefull to companies All about finding patterns in the data obetter under the companies operations Used to : predict future sales and customer purchsing behaviours, Security purposes to help against fruad, analyize the effectiveness og marketing campaigns, to boast customer aquisition retention an increase supply chain efficiency.
+Data analysis is the process of analysing raw data to pull out insights which are usefull to companies All about finding patterns in the data to better understand the companies operations Used to : predict future sales and customer purchsing behaviours, Security purposes to help against fruad, analyize the effectiveness og marketing campaigns, to boast customer aquisition retention an increase supply chain efficiency.
 Roles of a Data Analyst:
 - manage delivery of user satisfaction surveys and report on the results using visualization software